eclipse-hono/hono/site/documentation/content/concepts/device-identity.md

 weight = 182
 +++

-This page describes how devices are represented and identified throughout Hono and its API's.
+This page describes how devices are represented and identified throughout Hono and its APIs.
 <!--more-->

 The main purpose of Hono is to provide a uniform API for applications to interact with devices, regardless of the particular communication protocol the devices natively use.
 In order to do so, Hono uses a unique *logical* identifier to refer to each device individually.